p85/improved_array/README.md

 ## Usage
 Just put `require('improved_array')` in your File.
 ___
-The `foreach` Function now will stop its iteration when the Value `'break'` is being returned.
+The `foreach(callback: (ArrayElement, Index, Array))` Function now will stop its iteration when the Value `'break'` is being returned.
 ___
-The new `asyncForEach` Function will wait with the Iteration until the Callback returns a Resolving Promise.
+The new `asyncForEach(callback: (ArrayElement, Index, Array))` Function will wait with the Iteration until the Callback returns a Resolving Promise.

 It also supports stopping of the Iteration, when the Value `'break'` is being returned via a Resolving Promise.
+___

+The `deduplicate()` Function removes all Duplicate Values from the Array and returns it.

+It works with Primitive Values and Objects.

 # Tests